Glaucoma

 Symptoms

 Open-angle glaucoma is the most common type of glaucoma.
-Most people with open-angle glaucoma do not have any symptoms until the disease is in its advanced stages, when loss of vision occurs.
+Most people do not have symptoms until the disease is in its advanced stages, when loss of vision can occur.

-Angle-closure glaucoma (also called narrow-angle glaucoma or acute-angle glaucoma) occurs when there is a sudden increase in eye pressure.
-This increase in pressure can cause sudden eye pain, headaches, blurred vision, rainbow-coloured halos around lights, nausea and vomiting.
+Angle-closure glaucoma (also called narrow-angle glaucoma or acute-angle glaucoma) occurs when eye pressure rises suddenly.
+This can cause sudden eye pain, headache, blurred vision, rainbow-coloured halos around lights, nausea and vomiting.

 Angle-closure glaucoma is a medical emergency.
 If you experience these symptoms, go to your nearest emergency department.